For this reason, about 75 percent of women with PCOS have infertility problems and find trouble when attempting to get pregnant.

 For this reason, very low doses of hormone medications should be prescribed.
-If, in spite of this, more follicles than desired develop, the cycle will have to be cancelled, and the patient must have protected sexual intercourse.
+If despite this, more follicles than desired develop, the cycle will have to be canceled, and the patient must have protected sexual intercourse.

 The following are the main complications of multiple pregnancies: